HannahG96/Master-thesis-project-Sylt-2022/README.md

 Data and R code to model and analyse the seasonal structural and functional properties of the pelagic food web of the Sylt-Rømø Bight, Northern Wadden Sea, Germany.
 This work is part of a Master thesis in progress.

-Description:We assessed the seasonal functioning of the pelagic food web of the Sylt-Rømø Bight, a tidal basin of the Northern Wadden Sea, across spring (Mar.-May), summer (Jun.-Aug.) and autumn (Sept.-Nov.) of the years 2009 and 2010.
+Description: We assessed the seasonal functioning of the pelagic food web of the Sylt-Rømø Bight, a tidal basin of the Northern Wadden Sea, across spring (Mar.-May), summer (Jun.-Aug.) and autumn (Sept.-Nov.) of the years 2009 and 2010.
 These years substantially differed in their seasonal plankton population dynamics and these pronounced interannual differences were associated to the ice cold winter event of 2009/2010 that interrupted a series of preceding mild winters.
 In doing so, this study is the first (1) to describe in detail the pelagic food web of